 Things to do on Koh Samet: Most people got to Koh Samet simply to chill out on the beach, with or without a pina colada.
 Koh Samet is a laid back island, the only traffic on the island is public taxis (songthaews) – motorcycles and service vehicles, although you can hire bicycles – motorcycles and ATV’s.
 What activities there are mainly limited to water activities such as jet skiing – snorkeling and sea kayaking.
 You can also dine on the beach at night time and watch a fire show, just like you can on Koh Chang, especially if you stay on Sai Kaew Beach.

-How long to stay on Koh Samet: Depends how many books you take with you.
+How long to stay on Koh Samet: Depends on how many books you take with you.
 It’s only a short hop from Pattaya, so it’s an ideal place to just go and chill on the beach for a couple of days, any time you feel like it.

 How to get to Koh Samet: The best and most convenient way to get to Koh Samet from Pattaya is by taxi or shared transfer.
-To view more options, including getting to Koh Samet from Bangkok, read this handy getting to Koh samet guide.
+To view more options, including getting to Koh Samet from Bangkok, read this handy getting to Koh Samet guide.

 koh Lahn (larn)

-Koh Lahn is just 7.5 kilometers off the coast off Pattaya, a ferry boat ride from Bali Hai pier takes about 45 minutes.
+Koh Lahn is just 7.5 kilometers off the coast of Pattaya, a ferry boat ride from Bali Hai pier takes about 45 minutes.
 So it’s definitely the easiest and most convenient island to visit from Pattaya.

 Things to do on Koh Lahn: Being so close to Pattaya, Koh Lahn is a popular location for day-trippers, and they go by the coach load.
 Koh Lahn is also a popular weekend escape for folk from Bangkok, so if you are going to go it’s probably best to go on a weekday.
 And if you want to avoid the biggest crowds head for Samae Beach rather than Tawaen.
-Activities include snorkeling – jet skiing – banana boat rides – para sailing, but most people go just to chill out on the beach and eat.
+Activities include snorkeling – jet-skiing – banana boat rides – parasailing, but most people go just to chill out on the beach and eat.

 How long to stay on Koh Lahn: For most people, Koh Lahn is just a day trip.
 It has the nicest beaches close to Pattaya, and most people go just to spend a day on the beach.
 There is accommodation, even a nice beach-front hotel, so well worth a nights stay if you are looking for a quick break from Pattaya.